 including, as seen above, on a blue coloured pennant device, by the West Kent militia.
 However it was forged, the link between the emblem of a white horse and the county of Kent was demonstrably established by the nineteenth century.

-Surprisingly though, although also established in the nineteenth century, in 1889, Kent County Council did not receive a formal grant of arms depicting the acknowledged county emblem
+founded in 1857.
+Kent County Council, although also established in the nineteenth century, in 1889, surprisingly, did not receive a formal grant of arms depicting the acknowledged county emblem

-until 1933, on 17 October.
-The blazon of the shield, “gules, a horse rampant argent” i.e. red with a white rearing horse, is one of the simpler heraldic descriptions.
-The body had, however, made use of a seal since its inception in 1899, bearing the salient horse on all official council documentation.
-The motto used on the council arms, “Invicta”, also seen included in the railway company’s emblem, above, means ‘unconquered’, in Latin and refers to a local legend which holds that in 1067, shortly after the Norman Conquest, a detachment of Kentishmen ambushed the newly crowned King William; in return for his life, he promised that the county would be able to keep its ancient privileges, the “Treaty of Swanscombe”, thus Kent was the only part of England deemed “unconquered” by the Normans.
+The motto “Invicta”, seen on these examples and the council arms and also included in the emblems of the railway and insurance companies shown above, means ‘unconquered’, in Latin and refers to a local legend which holds that in 1067, shortly after the Norman Conquest, a detachment of Kentishmen ambushed the newly crowned King William; in return for his life, he promised that the county would be able to keep its ancient privileges, the “Treaty of Swanscombe”, thus Kent was the only part of England deemed “unconquered” by the Normans.
 This motto is thus also a popular theme in the county and the county flag is accordingly sometimes referred to as the Invicta Flag or Invicta Flag of Kent.
 The defiant rearing stance of the horse lends itself naturally to the description, invicta!

 Having been in the public domain long before the creation of the council and generally acknowledged as representing the whole county as an entity in itself, as demonstrated for example, by its appearance on the Moule map, such long recognised arms and an armorial banner formed from them, could not be restricted to the council’s use but represented the whole county as an entity in itself.
 In the twenty-first century therefore, the Flag Institute accepted that an armorial banner was the county flag, on the basis of this traditional association and use.